Founder & product insight

 Orena entity facts; Orena press kit

-The reader wants practical context about "What we chose not to promise in Orena" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Practical context: we chose not to promise in Orena" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step